kzlsahin/SD-CommonSense/BUG-FREE-CODDING.md

 - **Use type allias for complicated nested types, such as `Action<Action<UseState>, Object[]>`:**

   - this will prevent ( [Shotgun Surgery](https://refactoring.guru/smells/shotgun-surgery) ) challanges for debugging and refactoring the codabase in future

+- use in-functon alliases for repeated dot-notation chains.

 - **Return empty collection instead of null value**

 - **Briefly document the function and keep it up-to-date:**